-Felix Rippy is attaining a master’s degree in public affairs at the Indiana University-Purdue University School of Public and Environmental Affairs (SPEA).
-He has also successfully secured a position as a graduate student research assistant and recently, Muncie Community Schools with a 12 point plan to raise money to help address their approximately $10 million debt.
-Next year he will begin his doctoral candidacy in public policy with a goal of teaching at a top university.
+Felix Rippy is a JD/MBA Professor of Business and Technology at Ivy Tech Community College in Indiana.
+After attaining a JD and an MBA from IU’s prestigious Kelley School of Business, he received a graduate certificate in public and nonprofit affairs at the O’Neill School of Indiana University-Purdue University Indianapolis.
+He has also successfully secured a position as a graduate student research assistant and recently, he assisted Muncie Community Schools with a 12 point plan to raise money to help address their approximately $10 million debt.
+Now, the Muncie Schools have been taken over by Ball State University as part of a bold experiment to help struggling school districts.

 As a credentialed teacher of mediators with Austin Texas Mediators, he trained others to handle general mediation as well as advanced family law mediation.
-No stranger to teaching, Felix has recently taken up a position to teach students as part of the Transition to Teach programs offered at IU.
-The one-year long programs are designed for learners with at least a bachelor’s degree from an accredited institution.
+No stranger to teaching, Felix has recently taken up a position to teach students as part of the Tech Stars competition at Ivy Tech in Muncie, Indiana.
+He has also taken forensic computer security classes at Ivy Tech.

 Felix Rippy graduated from Harvard University in 1984 cum laude.
 He also holds a Juris Doctor from the University of Texas School Law in 1998, and an MBA from Indiana University’s Kelley School of Business in 1992, where he was salutatorian.
 He holds a bachelor’s in history from Harvard University and a Certificate in Public Management from the Indiana University’s School of Public and Environmental Management.